Joan Röell

 Jonkheer Joan Röell (21 July 1844 – 13 July 1914) was a Dutch nobleman, lawyer and statesman.
 He was a member of a prominent Dutch noble family which produced many public administrators, and politicians.

-From 1894 to 1897 Röell headed the Dutch government as Prime Minister, (formally: chairman of the Council of Ministers) and Minister of Foreign Affairs.
+From 1894 to 1897 Röell headed the Dutch government as Chairman of the Council of Ministers and Minister of Foreign Affairs.

 Early life and education

-Röell was born in Haarlem, to Herman Hendrik, Baron Röell (1806–1883), member (1842) and registrar (1843–1858) of the States of North Holland, King's Commissioner of Utrecht (1858–1860) and of North Holland (1860–1879), curator of the University of Utrecht (1859–1883), and his wife Elisabeth van de Poll (1808–1862).
+Röell was born in Haarlem, to Herman Hendrik, Baron Röell (1806–1883), member (1842) and registrar (1843–1858) of the Provincial Council of North Holland, King's Commissioner of Utrecht (1858–1860) and of North Holland (1860–1879), curator of the University of Utrecht (1859–1883), and his wife Elisabeth van de Poll (1808–1862).

 He attended a boarding school in Sassenheim, and later a gymnasium in Utrecht.
 From 1861 to 23 November 1866, he studied Roman and Contemporary Law at Utrecht University, after which he briefly worked as a lawyer.

 Political career

-As a former registrar of the States of South Holland, Röell was familiar with the intricacies of local and regional government and water management.
+As a former registrar of the Provincial Council of South Holland, Röell was familiar with the intricacies of local and regional government and water management.
 In 1877, he was elected into the House of Representatives for the district of Utrecht.
 He was re-elected in 1881 and 1884, but lost his seat to Æneas, Baron Mackay in 1886.
 He became a member of the Senate for Zeeland until he won back his seat in the House from Mackay in 1888.
 He was re-elected again in 1891.
 In the House, he was concerned with various policy areas, including education, water management, health, constitutional amendment, suffrage, home affairs, Indian affairs and taxes.

 After the 1894 general election, Röell became formateur, and formed a liberal cabinet in which he served as Minister of Foreign Affairs.
 He also became the chairman of the Council of Ministers, a position that would later be dubbed Prime Minister.
 In 1886, his cabinet greatly expanded suffrage, doubling the electorate.